kalnikos/Deploy-a-recommendation-engine-AWS/README.md

-# Deploy a recommendation engine using AWS
+# Deploy a recommendation engine using Heroku